noahbenson/Neurotica/README.md

 ## Installation ################################################################

 To install Neurotica, you will need to make sure that Mathematica can find a copy of it in its library directories.
 On Linux/Unix systems, the local library directory is "~/.Mathematica/Applications"; on Mac OSX, it is "~/Library/Mathematica/Applications"; and in Windows it is "C:\Users\<username>\AppData\Roaming\Mathematica\Applications".
-To obtain the library's code itself, you can download the library from GitHub: https://github.com/noahbenson/Neurotica.
+To obtain the library's code itself, you can download the library from
+GitHub: https://github.com/noahbenson/Neurotica.
+Note that, in order to use the registration library, you will additionally need to initialize Neurotica's github submodules (shown in the block below).
 The recommended installation method is to clone this github repository then to make a symbolic link to Mathematica's library directory for the file src/Neurotica.m and the directory src/Neurotica.
 The following code demonstrates how this installation occurs on Mac OSX from the Terminal:

     ~$ cd Code
     ~/Code$ git clone https://github.com/noahbenson/Neurotica